pawamoy/dependenpy/README.rst

 For now, its purpose is purely informational.

-The module is composed of two classes: MatrixBuilder, which is initialized with a list of packages findable is sys.path, and Matrix, which is an autonomous class containing matrix data.
+The module is composed of two classes: MatrixBuilder, which is initialized with a list of packages available is ``sys.path``, and Matrix, which is an autonomous class containing matrix data.
 This list of packages can be a string (one package), a list of string (several) or another type of list, used to define groups of packages with a legend.